Wednesday, October 29, 2025

 Ehh, I don't think the trellis will work all that well.

-It's okay where it is, and is surprisingly stable even though it's haphazardly balanced among rocks.
+It's okay where it is, and is surprisingly stable even though it's precariously balanced among rocks.

 Thursday, September 11, 2025